Forest management: Role of forests

 The forest is a natural system that can supply different products and services.
 Forests supply water, mitigate climate change, provide habitats for wildlife including many pollinators which are essential for sustainable food production, provide timber and fuelwood, serve as a source of non-wood forest products including food and medicine, and contribute to rural livelihoods.
 The working of a forest is influenced by the natural environment: climate, topography, soil, etc., and also by human activity.
 The actions of humans in forests constitute forest management.

 Aims

 Some forests have been and are managed to obtain traditional forest products such as firewood, fiber for paper, and timber, with little thinking for other products and services.
 Nevertheless, as a result of the progression of environmental awareness, management of forests for multiple use is becoming more common.

 Forests provide a variety of ecosystem services: cleaning the air, accumulating carbon, filtering water, and reducing flooding and erosion.
 Forests are the most biodiverse land-based ecosystem, and provide habitat for a vast array of animals, birds, plants and other life.
 They can provide food and material and also opportunities for recreation and education.
 Research has found that forest plantations "may result in reduced diversity and abundance of pollinators compared with natural forests that have greater structural and plant species diversity."

+Coverage

+Globally in 2025, 1.20 billion ha of forest (29% of the total forest area) is managed primarily to produce wood and non-wood forest products.
+In addition, about 616 million ha of forest is designated for multiple use, which often includes production.
+The largest forest area designated for production is in Europe, at 548 million ha, which is more than half the region’s total forest area and almost half the total forest area designated for production globally.
+The area of forest designated primarily for production and multiple use worldwide decreased by 29.8 million ha and 97.5 million ha, respectively, between 1990 and 2025.